 These are Pipelines that are attached to a Source to condition (normalize) the events before they're delivered to a processing Pipeline.
-They are optional.
+They're optional.

 Typical use cases are event formatting, or applying Functions to all events of an input.
-(E.g., extract a message field before pushing events to various processing Pipelines.)
-You configure these pre-processing Pipelines on individual Sources.
-Fields extracted using pre-processing Pipelines are made available to Routes.
+(E.g., to extract a message field before pushing events to various processing Pipelines.)